-Traing Courses in 2021 1) CFO's Refresh course (6 hours) by Thailand Securities Institute (TSI),
+Traing Courses in 2021

-2) Accounting for planning and decision making course by Dharmniti

-Seminar and Training Co., Ltd.
+- 1) CFO's Refresh course (6 hours) by Thailand Securities Institute (TSI), the Stock Exchange of Thailand. - 2) Accounting for planning and decision making course by Dharmniti Seminar and Training Co., Ltd.

 8.1.2 Meeting attendance and remuneration for each director